 - Communication skills, both written and oral (3 units) (spring of sophomore year)

-Required: Praxis 285 Communication That Works
+Required: Praxis 285 Communication that Works

-- Analytic and problem-solving requirement (3 units)
+- Analytic and problem-solving skills (3 units)

 - Quantitative skills (3 units)